sagemath/trac_to_gh/Issue 6582.md

 # Issue 6582: Potential issue in polybori - 0.5rc.p8 and/or  0.5rc.p9

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6582

 Original creator: drkirkby